-This field allows selecting the time scale: last hour, views by day, last 7 days and last 30 days.
-The last hour is calculated from the minute before the current minute.
-The view by day covers the whole day, except for the current day in which data run up to the previous minute.
+This field allows selecting the time scale: last hour, views by day, last 7 days and last 30 days. • The last hour is calculated from the minute before the current minute.
 The last 7 and 30 days refer to the period that has ended the day before at midnight.
-The 🍣 button allows the displayed data to be refreshed.
+The 🎅 button allows the displayed data to be refreshed.
 In the case of a view by day, this field offers a calendar allowing you to select the date.

-Left-clicking on an indicator listed in the legend allows hiding/showing the corresponding data
+Left-clicking on an indicator listed in the legend allows hiding/showing the corresponding data on the graph.